univuc/UAS/README.md

 ## License

-UAS is released under GPL v3 license.
+UAS is released under GPL v3.
 You can receive a full copy of it [here](https://github.com/univuc/UAS/blob/master/LICENSE).